Tan-JunWei/CTF-Writeups/content/PicoCTF/Forensics/Trivial Flag Transfer Protocol.md

 >
 >`I USED THE PROGRAM AND HID IT WITH-DUEDILIGENCE.CHECK OUT THE PHOTOS`
 >
 >With reference to the message above, the passphrase to extract hidden files in the pictures is `DUEDILIGENCE`.
-Sneaky.
+Sneaky!

 Let's run the following command on the 3 `.bmp` photos we have downloaded:
 ```bash